-One of the highlights of summer is northeast Ohio is attending the plethora of county fairs that dominate the July and August event calendars.
+One of the highlights of summer in northeast Ohio is attending the plethora of county fairs that dominate the July and August event calendars.
 Though they are somewhat smaller than the Ohio State Fair in Columbus, the collection of area county fairs are fun, affordable and show off the best of our region.

 01 of 06

 The Cuyahoga County Fair, begun in 1893, is held each August at the Cuyahoga County Fairgrounds in Berea and celebrates the county's agricultural heritage.
-Although Cuyahoga County is now more urban than pastoral, there are still plenty of animal and produce exhibits at the fair as well as rides, music, food, and fun.
+Although Cuyahoga County is now more urban than pastoral, there are still plenty of animals and produce exhibits at the fair as well as rides, music, food, and fun.